 I am pulling back these days.
 I am not as active as I was for several reasons.
 The work of rescue is financial, physical and emotional.
-I am a lot older now, a senior citizen.
+I am a lot older now.
 So I now lack the financial means and my physical self is slowing down.
 Emotionally?
 Well, as I stand out in the garden, I can no longer remember who is buried where.
-I just know that someone is buried there and there and there.
-Sometimes I will come across a photo of one of my rescues who has passed and it makes my heart hurt all over again for their loss.
+I just know that someone is buried there and there and there and there.
+Sometimes I come across a photo of one of my rescues who has passed and it makes my heart hurt all over again for their loss.
 You see, these little souls become companions and their passing is like the loss of close family or a close friend.
 They came and they went, but I go on.
 Without them.
 There is an unequivocal loneliness in reaching that station.

 There are still fragments of old tennis balls in the yard that I refuse to throw away.
-Two sisters were adamant tennis ball dogs, rarely seen without a dirty fluorescent green tennis ball in their mouths.
+Two sisters — Sassi and Gigi — were adamant tennis ball dogs, rarely seen without a dirty fluorescent green tennis ball in their mouths.
 And don’t dare walk past a tennis ball without throwing it else they will just keep dropping it in front of your feet as you walk (…er trip).
 I even have a couple places where I have stuffed a mostly intact tennis ball into the fencing.
 It keeps them here with me.

 At some point, my own chapter in life will end, so I am retiring from rescue work because who will take care of my “friends”?
 My youngest cats are 2 1/2 years old.
 They should have a lot of life still in them.
 Quite possibly more than me.